 Is it safe in the Middle East?

-our tours over the past 24 years have returned without a hitch and the
+our tours since 1990 have returned without a hitch and the

 souls that went were blessed beyond measure.
 Everyone has been

 stirred in their commitment to Christ and not once has anyone felt